jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Property: autnum

-Description: The server supports the autnum search based on the autonomous system number of an associated ASPA.
+Description: The server supports the autnum search based on the autonomous system number of an associated RPKI ASPA.

 Registrant Name: IETF